shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 ```

 ### Installing and result
-You can now install the plugin with shopware's plugin manager.
-After installation, the plugin configuration can be opened, clicking the "pencil" symbol.
+You can now install the plugin with Shopware's plugin manager.
+After installation, the plugin configuration can be opened by clicking the "pencil" symbol.

 After clearing the cache, your frontend might look like this: